augyg/Sales-Leads-Scraper/README.md

 call were almost completely useless: I had zero data on who I was talking to and it also took

-an extremely long time just to load my next account to call with the companies CRM.
+an extremely long time just to load my next account to call with the companies slow, laggy CRM.
 I suggested

 to them that I build this tool that would provide a rep a streamlined source data so that they could